 Student Career Pathways*

-In collaboration with national non-profit organizations, the Student Research Foundation has drawn together information from three research consortia:
+In collaboration with national non-profit organizations, the Student Research Foundation has drawn together information from four Research Consortia:

-• Career and Technical Education (CTE) Career Pathways; and
+• Career and Technical Education (CTE) Career Pathways

-To view the research findings and ERCA’s partners, see the STEM Infographic, the Full STEM Report, CTE Report and Health/Science Infographic.
+To view the research findings and SRF’s partners, see the STEM Infographic, the Full STEM Report, the CTE Report , the Health/Science Infographic and the Career Pathways & 21st Century Skills Infographic.

 The Student Research Foundation looked at high school students who aspire to become educators, to see what made a difference for them.
 Students’ own interests and teachers made a huge difference in influencing students’ thinking about career paths!
 See our infographic and blog for more detail.
 The data, drawn across all several Research Consortia nationwide, show there’s more work to be done to encourage underrepresented groups and males to enter education as a profession.
 One organization that is making great strides in encouraging a diverse group of high school students to become focused on and pursue careers in education is Educators Rising.
 Take a look at this video demonstrating the impact they’re having!